cchoi27/me405_project/README.md

 Hello.
 This is Sofia Dias's and Christine Choi's final project for ME 405.
 The Romi Robot must follow a line on an arena.
 The robot uses a proportional control to follow the lines smoothly.
 The arena had curves, sharp turns, and a box obstacle.
+The final time recorded time for this model was 50 seconds for the whole arena.

 This Romi uses:
 - [Romi Robot Kit](https://www.pololu.com/product/4022)